November 12, 2020

 - Right to Data Portability

 The PDPA currently does not confer any such right to the individual wherein he may request a company to obtain and reuse his personal data (move, copy, or transfer) across different IT environments.
-This right lies on the condition that it should be done in a safe and secure manner, without affecting the data’s useability.
+This right lies on the condition that it should be done in a safe and secure manner, without affecting the data’s usability.

 - Right to Withdraw Consent